SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Added: Calculation of battery runtime (charge & discharge) can be calculated and implemented via source
+- Added: Basic settings extended to colors of elements
+- Added: alignment of text is possible (right, middle, left)
+- Added: last change timestamp extended to more formats
+- Added: Line can be modified (new start and/or end position).
+Useful, if many settings applied and line needs to be moved

 ### 0.0.2-alpha.4 (2023-05-17)
 - Added: String Datasource can now be displayed